How to Mix Orange Watercolor Paint

 How to Make Pastel Orange or Peach Tones

 To make a lighter orange, use more water in your mixture.
+You can also mix in white or buff titanium.
+Keep in mind that these colors will create a slightly opaque mixture.

-How to Make Browner Oranges
+How to Make Muted Oranges

 Since blue is the complementary color of orange, try mixing blues or purples with the mixture to tone it down a bit.
-You can also try mixing brown with orange tones like raw sienna.

 Pin for Later!